dfhoughton/jobrog/README.md

   > job done
   ending you can go off the clock at 11:13 am
   > job resume --tag foo
-  starting tags facilitate searching and aggregation (tags: foo)
+  resuming tags facilitate searching and aggregation (tags: foo)
   > job note you can resume an earlier event noted you can resume an earlier event (no tags)
   > job note you can summarize the log noted you can summarize the log (no tags)
   > job summary today
   Sunday, 19 January
-    11:11 am - 11:12    0.021       creating demonstration events in the log; events have a duration 11:12 - 11:13    0.006  foo  tags facilitate searching and aggregation
+    11:11 - 11:12    0.021       creating demonstration events in the log; events have a duration 11:12 - 11:13    0.006  foo  tags facilitate searching and aggregation
     11:13 - 11:13    0.001       you can go off the clock
     11:13 - ongoing  0.007  foo  tags facilitate searching and aggregation

   TOTAL HOURS 0.036
   UNTAGGED    0.022
   foo         0.013
   > job summary --notes today
   Sunday, 19 January
-    11:12 am    you can take notes as well
+    11:12    you can take notes as well
-    11:12       notes are events without a duration 11:13       you can resume an earlier event
+    11:12    notes are events without a duration
+    11:13    you can resume an earlier event
     11:13    you can summarize the log
   > job note you can configure job noted you can configure job (no tags)
   > job configure --precision quarter setting precision to quarter!
   > job summary today
   Sunday, 19 January
-    11:11 am - 11:12    0.00       creating demonstration events in the log; events have a duration 11:12 - 11:13    0.00  foo  tags facilitate searching and aggregation
+    11:11 - 11:12    0.00       creating demonstration events in the log; events have a duration 11:12 - 11:13    0.00  foo  tags facilitate searching and aggregation
     11:13 - 11:13    0.00       you can go off the clock
     11:13 - ongoing  0.00  foo  tags facilitate searching and aggregation

   TOTAL HOURS 0.00
   UNTAGGED    0.00
   foo         0.00